kazhuravlev/options-gen/README.md

 package mypkg

 import (
   "log"
 )

 func NewOptions(
-// required options. you cannot ignore or forget them because they are
+  // mandatory options. you cannot ignore or forget them because they are arguments. logger log.Logger, listenAddr string,
-//  arguments.
-	logger log.Logger, listenAddr string,

-// optional: you can leave them empty or not.
+  // optional: you can leave them empty or not. other ...Option,
-	other ...Option,
 ) {
-	// ...
+  ...
 }

 // Validate will check that all options are in desired state func (o *Options) Validate() error {
-	// ...
+  ...
 }
 ```